 Producing a brindle dog requires that neither parent passes along the dominant black allele to ensure that it does not override the recessive brindle allele.

 For this reason, it is once again more difficult to produce brindles than other colors, but with careful planning, it is still easily accomplished.

 The cost of a purebred brindle Great Dane falls in line with other colors and is typically in the range of $1,700 – $3,000.
 Dogs from champion lines that are sold as show dogs will be on the higher end of that range, and potentially more.

 In my experience, not many breeders are breeding specifically for brindles as might be seen with blacks or blues.
-The litters resulting from brindles often lead to a large number of puppies with markings that are not showable, therefore making them more difficult to sell.
+The litter resulting from brindles often leads to a large number of puppies with markings that are not showable, therefore making them more difficult to sell.